Project supervisor: Uroš Krčadinac

-Supported by> Faculty of Media and Communication, Belgrade
+Supported by: Faculty of Media and Communications, Belgrade, Center for Promotion of Science, Belgrade

-The Digital Prayer project is using one of the computer vision methods for image generating, with final visual output that resembles an orthodox icon.
-Through pixel generating using Machine Learning techniques and Generative Adversarial Neural Networks, a relation has been established between the canonical structure of an Orthodox icon and the image artificially created through computer program.
+Digital Prayer uses one of the computer vision methods for image generating, with final visual output that resembles an orthodox icon.
+Through pixel generating using Machine Learning techniques and Generative Adversarial Neural Networks, a relation has been established between the canonical structure of an Orthodox icon and the image artificially created through a computer program.

-A computer program was created and a database of about 4000 digital reproductions of orthodox christian icons was collected, on the basis of which the computer learns to create a completely new image.
+A computer program was created and a database of about 4000 digital reproductions of orthodox Christian icons was collected, based on which the computer learns to create a completely new image.

 The goal of this artistic project is the demystification of the power of the AI.
 What used to be the God in feudalistic medieval times, it is AI in today’s neoliberalism.
 Through direction of algorithmic processes towards imitation of the language of the icon, two visual interfaces oppose to each other - virtual world of digital image, and the traditional handcrafted Orthodox icon.